*Did you know… that this state has the most volcanoes of anywhere in the country?*

 - From the late 1700s until 1867, a country called Russia controlled most of the area that’s now known as Alaska.
 Can you find this country on a world map?
 Hint: It’s in Eastern Europe.

 - In 1867, The United States purchased Alaska from Russia for $7.2 million, or roughly two cents an acre.
-Considering how rich Alaska is in natural resources like coal, oil, lumber, and natural gas, how much do you think Alaska would cost today?
+Considering how rich Alaska is in natural resources like coal, oil, lumber, and natural gas, how much do you think the state would cost today?

-- In 1896, people discovered gold in Alaska.
+- In 1896, people discovered gold here.
 For the next several years, approximately 100,000 people traveled to Alaska to search for gold in hopes of getting rich.
+It was called the Klondike Gold Rush.
 That’s more than the amount of people who now live in San Francisco.
 Do you know what state San Francisco is in?

-- Another country–Canada–borders Alaska on its east side.
+- Another country, Canada, borders this state on its east side.
 In the 1800s, before anyone could cross the Canadian border into Alaska to search for gold, the Canadian government required each prospector to have a year’s worth of gold mining equipment and supplies including 1,000 pounds of food and mosquito netting.

 - Toward the end of the gold rush, only several thousand gold hunters actually found gold.
 The majority left empty-handed.